 Dantes Plads 7, 1556 Copenhagen

 Swimming right in the centre of downtown Copenhagen is the perfect way to cool off from the swelter of a Scandinavian summer.
-The waterfront Havneparken of this quiet residential neighbourhood, stretching from Langebro in the north to Bryggebroen in the south, is among Copenhagen’s most popular spots for taking a midday or evening dip.
+The waterfront Havneparken of this quiet residential neighborhood, stretching from Langebro in the north to Bryggebroen in the south, is among Copenhagen’s most popular spots for taking a midday or evening dip.

 The hippie ‘free town’ of Christiania is free in every way.
 Spend a few hours in the area, filled with inventive murals and sculptures and abuzz with quirky characters.